JacobReynolds/PGSyncSpeedTest/README.md

 # PgSync DB sync test
-This repo performs testing on the awesome (PGSync)[https://pgsync.com] to identify bottlenecks in the syncing between the database and redis.
-There are two modes to run this in, 1) with PGSync version 2.1.10, and one with a (proposed pull request)[https://github.com/toluaina/pgsync/pull/234] containing batched writes to redis.
+This repo performs testing on the awesome [PGSync](https://pgsync.com) to identify bottlenecks in the syncing between the database and redis.
+There are two modes to run this in, 1) with PGSync version 2.1.10, and 2) with a [proposed pull request](https://github.com/toluaina/pgsync/pull/234) containing batched writes to redis.
 To toggle between those two update `./docker-compose.yml` line 50 to `Dockerfile.new` for the new version and `Dockerfile` for the old version.

 ## Results
 When 100k rows are inserted into postgres the new version queues those results into Redis in ~4 seconds.
 With the previous version it would take about a minute.
 The subsequent processing of those items and pushing to Elasticsearch depend on system performance, but significant improvements in overall sync speed can be seen on multi-core systems.